glacier-modding/glaciermodding.org/docs/NPC_Swap_Tutorial.md

 With the correct chunk, TEMP and variant selected, right click the filename in the left panel and select `Extract to QN (QuickEntity) JSON`.
 Select the output folder created in the previous step.
 This will create a JSON file.
 You can name it whatever you'd like, but make sure it ends with `.entity.json`.

 Since Caruo's outfit is in `chunk1` but our mod will be in `chunk0`, we will also need to extract the depends (which are the assets the outfit uses) and `patch` them to chunk0.
-Remember that while chunk1 can read from chunk0, chunk0 can not read from chunk1.
+Remember that while chunk1 can access chunk0, chunk0 can not access chunk1.
 If we try to run our mod without including the depends it needs, the game will simply crash.

 While you still have the correct file selected in the left box, left-click `Extract Hash Depends` in the right box, then select `Extract Recursive Hash Depends` and extract them to the same folder as the JSON.